Reading Time: 5 minutes

 Finally, our test class looks like this:

 As you can see in getResponseFromApp, the main difference with FunctionalTestCase is that we need to ask for the specific MuleContext of each app using the method getMuleContextForApp.
-Once we have it, we can use MuleClient to send to the HTTP and VM entry points of each app.
+Once we have it, we can use MuleClient to send data to the HTTP and VM entry points of each app.
 Then we can make sure the response payload is the one we expected.
 Notice we are using JUnit and Hamcrest to do so, which make assertions very easy to read.
 These libraries are part of the Functional Test Framework as well, which is added as a Maven dependency to the project.

 You can check out the entire example here and learn more about Shared Resources here on our docs site.